top of page

 Besides providing language assistance, interpreters are also integral to intercultural communication.
 Having an interpreter who understands both cultures can help make communication smoother and less stressful for both sides.

 Finding a qualified Quechua interpreter is challenging for several reasons.
-Although there are many Quechua speakers, it also has many variants, many of which are not mutually intelligible.
+Although there are many Quechua speakers, it has many variants, many of which are not mutually intelligible.
 This often makes it difficult to find an interpreter fluent in the exact variant required.
 Many Quechua speakers live in remote areas, which limits access to potential interpreters.
 Additionally, years of marginalization have reduced support and resources for Quechua, resulting in few training programs, limited career paths, and little investment in professional development.

 This language disparity restricts Quechua speakers' access to healthcare, legal aid, and social services.
 Without language services, they are at risk of misdiagnoses, unfair asylum decisions, and unjust deportations.
 Quechua speakers need access to qualified interpreters to have a clear understanding of their circumstances and exercise their fundamental right to language access in the U.S.